NicoleZFortuna/Rpackages/README.md

 > package to function.
 If you never intend to share your package with
 > the outside world, feel free to omit a license.

-For a simple guide to help choose the right license of you, click [here](https://choosealicense.com/).
+For a simple guide to help choose the right license for you, click [here](https://choosealicense.com/).
 For a more in depth discussion on licensing, click [here](https://thinkr-open.github.io/licensing-r/whatis.html).